Eoic/net-bots/README.md

 * Launch development server with `npm run dev`.

 ## Usage
+By default, development server runs at http://127.0.0.1:3333/.
-Server should be already running.
-If you didn't do so already, see [NetBots](http://github.com/Eoic/net-bots-server).
+Also, game server should be running.
+If you didn't do so already, see [NetBots Server](http://github.com/Eoic/net-bots-server).

 ## Contributors